pyenv-win/pyenv-win/README.md

 ## Introduction

-The [pyenv][1] is a great tool, but it doesn't supports windowns platform, which was the same case in [rbenv][2] for ruby developers.
+The [pyenv][1] for python is a great tool, but it doesn't supports windowns platform directly, which was the same case in [rbenv][2] for ruby developers.
 After a bit of research and feedbacks from python developer loves to have such a feature for windows systems.

+I got inspired from the pyenv [issues][4] for windows support, personally I too use mac and linux with beautiful [pyenv][1], but in some companies they still use windows for there development.
+This library is to help windows users to manage multiple pythons.

 Found a similar system for [rbenv-win][3] for ruby developers.
 This project was forked from [rbenv-win][3] and modified for [pyenv][1].
 Some commands doesn't implemented, but wouldn't be a problem in basic use.